Recommendation to all Australians: Halve the bad and double the good

 Read the full report

-The complete 2016 Healthy Diet Score report is available to download here (PDF 46 pages).
+The complete 2016 Healthy Diet Score report is available to download on our Research and Reports page.